 Maureen came to Barcelona in 1975 with her British husband who worked for Price Waterhouse.
 Her son and daughter were born here.
 She’s held a variety of administrative roles— for an English book distributor, two international companies specializing in pig genetics, and a global consultancy firm doing regulatory work for the EU.
 Maureen is now retired and has two small granddaughters living near her in Sant Cugat.

 The Club likes to give back to the community that has embraced it.
 Over the years they have had fundraisers and made numerous donations to a number of worthy local causes.
-The Fundraising Committee Chair is currently open.
-We could certainly use an energetic and engaged member to help keep our generous tradition of philanthropy going.

 Membership Coordinator – Sue Handy

 Sue has now taken on the roll of Membership Coordinator.
 She first came to Barcelona 2008 with her husband’s company, and now they have retired here.

 Her career has been in the volunteer world, holding many positions with Girl Scouts in the US as well as globally.
 Her current position with Girl Scouts is to raise money to provide opportunities for young women to have global experiences.
 She has served on boards of Girl Scouts of Eastern Carolina and Friends of Our Cabana.

 We are a group of approximately 100 women who communicate in English.
 We come from places as varied as South Africa and Norway with members from Catalonia, United Kingdom, United States, Canada, Germany, and more.
 We are intellectually curious women with backgrounds in professions that include artists, business owners, consultants, teachers, volunteers, and writers.